 How to Grow Ginger Root

 Planting ginger starts with finding some ginger root to plant.
 You can find a ginger root dealer online, but just as easily you can head to your local grocery store and buy a ginger root right out of the produce section for growing ginger plants.
-Choose a healthy, plump looking ginger root that is about 4 to 5 inches long with at least a few “fingers.”
+Choose a healthy, plump looking ginger root that is about 4 to 5 inches (10 to 13 cm.) long with at least a few “fingers.”
 If possible, find a ginger root where the tips of the fingers are greenish.

 Ginger plants take 10 months to mature.
 If you live in USDA zone 7 or higher, you can grow ginger root in the ground (though in all zones but zone 10, the leaves will die in the winter).
 If you live in zone 6 or lower, you’ll need to bring your ginger plant in for the winter, which means you will need to plant the ginger root in a pot.

 Next, you will need to select a place to grow your ginger plant.
 Ginger root grows in part to full shade and likes rich, loose soil.
 If you’ll be planting ginger in the ground, it’s a good idea to add lots of compost or rotted manure to the chosen spot.
 If you will be growing ginger in containers, using potting soil is a must.

 Plant your ginger root in the early spring, after all chances of frost have passed.
 The next step in growing ginger plants is to break or cut off a finger and make sure the section is at least 1 to 2 inches (2.5 to 5 cm.) long and has at least one of the buds (looks like a rounded point) on it.
 To help prevent rot in the ginger root, allow the cut pieces to dry for a day or two in a warm, dry place before putting them in the ground.